bitrise-io/devcenter/docs/webhooks/trigger-map.md

 one for the code push and one for the pull request!

-An important note: although it might seem like both builds are the same, it might not be!
+An important note: although it might seem like both builds are the same, it most likely isn't!
 The code push event/build builds the code of the branch, without any merging, etc. It builds the exact same state of the code what you have when you checkout that branch.
 The Pull Request build on the other hand builds a "pre-merged" state of the code,